Events

 Katie Raser

-Katie Raser is an OA&FS counselor and a licensed mental health counselor, and is certified as an educator through the International Childbirth Education Association.
-Katie completed the Childbirth and Infant Care education course through the Penny Simkin center at Bastyr University.
-She is also a Gottman Bringing Baby Home educator.
-She provides private infant care courses that draw from evidence-based research and her lived experience as a parent of two biological children.
-She volunteers with PEPS as a group leader for expectant parents.
+Katie Raser is an OA&FS counselor, a licensed mental health counselor, and an Infant Care Educator.
+Katie completed the Childbirth and Infant Care education course through the Penny Simkin center at Bastyr University and is also a Gottman Bringing Baby Home educator.
+Katie provides private infant care courses that draw from evidence-based research and her lived experience as a parent of two biological children.
+She has also volunteered with PEPS as a group leader for expectant parents in the Seattle area.
 Throughout her career—as a social worker, therapist, and options counselor—she has always enjoyed working closely with new and expectant parents.

 Hear from infant care class attendees